1762 - Siege of Almeida

-On February 3 1762, Alexandre Palhares Coelho de Brito, an 81 years old officer, was promoted sergeant-major and governor of Almeida.
+On February 3 1762, Alexandre Palhares Coelho de Brito, an 81 years old officer, was promoted to sergeant-major and appointed governor of Almeida.

-By March 5, governor Palhares was already at work at Almeida to strengthen the defences of the place.
-His engineer in chief was the marechal de campo Joao Alexandre Chermont.
+By March 5, Governor Palhares was already at work at Almeida to strengthen the defences of the place.
+His engineer in chief was the Marechal de campo João Alexandre Chermont.
 He did not seem to have a very good relationship with Palhares.
-The garrison of the place consisted of Almeida Infantry (2 bns), Almeida Cavalry, a detachment of artillery and an auxiliary terço (battalion) for a total of about 2,000 men.
+The garrison of the place consisted of 1st Almeida Infantry, 2nd Almeida Infantry, Almeida Cavalry, a detachment of artillery and an auxiliary terço (battalion) for a total of about 2,000 men.
 The fortress was well supplied with artillery, ammunition and provisions.

-On May 5, Chermont, who had asked to be removed from command because of differrence of point of views with the governor, left Almeida.
-The captain of infantry Antonio Carlos Andreis replaced Chermont as engineer.
+On May 5, Chermont, who had asked to be removed from command because of difference of point of views with the governor, left Almeida.
+The Captain of infantry Antonio Carlos Andreis replaced Chermont as engineer.